Kids’ French-Inspired Halloween Costumes

 Madame Marie Curie Kid’s Halloween Costume

-With this look, I was trying to recreate this photo.
-I did buy a lab coat online that would have communicated the scientist look, but I kind of fell in love with 1800′s Marie so we went with a dark blue thrift store dress instead.
+With this look, I was trying to recreate a photo I saw online.
+I did buy a lab coat online that would have communicated the scientist look, but I kind of fell in love with 1800’s Marie so we went with a dark blue thrift store dress instead.
 Add a round-bottomed boiling flask (or a plastic vase if you don’t want your kid carrying around something that might break or spill) and you’re ready to discover radium!

 Une Petite Fille Kid’s Halloween Costume

 And last but not least our little French Girl!
 She was an after thought but too cute not to include in this post.
 A little French girl costume is pretty much a no-brainer.
 Any combination of stripes and basic black pants with a beret will work.
 Of course we had to throw in an Eiffel Tower because I am the cardboard whisperer, after all.
 A macaron is optional.

 The Eiffel Tower is tricky to draw, mostly because everyone draws it from the perspective of looking up at it.
 Mine is a little wonky too, but the good news is that it’s such an iconic structure just about any rendering will do the trick.
 I painted mine on a sheet of white cardboard (normal cardboard or some poster board would have worked well too) and then I cut it out with a trusty box cutter.
 (Remember box cutters are NOT for kids.
 There’re not even for some adults.
 If you feel a little unsure around sharp blades use a pair of heavy-duty scissors.)